-If income, social security, or Medicare taxes that must be withheld are not withheld or are not paid, you may be personally liable for the trust fund recovery penalty.
+If income, social security, or Medicare taxes that must be withheld aren't withheld or aren't paid, you may be personally liable for the trust fund recovery penalty.
 See Trust fund recovery penalty in section 11.

-Use of a third party payer, such as a PSP or reporting agent, does not relieve an employer of the responsibility to ensure tax returns are filed and all taxes are paid or deposited correctly and on time.
+Use of a third party payer, such as a PSP or reporting agent, doesn't relieve an employer of the responsibility to ensure tax returns are filed and all taxes are paid or deposited correctly and on time.

-Do not file more than one Form 941 per quarter or more than one Form 944 per year.
+Don't file more than one Form 941 per quarter or more than one Form 944 per year.
 Employers with multiple locations or divisions must file only one Form 941 per quarter or one Form 944 per year.
 Filing more than one return may result in processing delays and may require correspondence between you and the IRS.
 For information on making adjustments to previously filed returns, see section 13.